pantelis/data-science/_sources/aiml-common/projects/jaxworld/jax.md

 You will find the ongoing competitions [here](https://www.kaggle.com/competitions).
 Read the competition description and store the data in your Gdrive.

-## Step 3: Select sections/chapters of your course site - for example, Ensemble Learning / Gradient Boosting.
+## Step 3: Select a learning method

+You can use the sections/chapters of your course site.
+For example, Ensemble Learning / Gradient Boosting.
+Feel free to select other methods outside the scope of the course.

-This section/chapter will be the basis of your tutorial.
-You will demonstrate the usage of JAX in improving the understanding of your audience about this topic.
+This learning method you selected will be the basis of your tutorial.
+You will demonstrate the usage of JAX in improving the understanding of your audience about this topic *and* solve the Kaggle competition problem statement.

 For example the team at OptimaLabs selected the Ensemble Learning chapter.
 They found a library called [GPJax](https://github.com/thomaspinder/GPJax) to demonstrate a hyperparameter optimization of Gradient Boosting methods (XGBoost).
+They applied this to a Kaggle competition that could be solved with Gradient Boosting.

 As an another example,  a company named FakeNews Killer Inc selected the DNN chapter.
 They found the [WikiGraphs](https://github.com/deepmind/deepmind-research/tree/master/wikigraphs) that powers one of the components of their fake news detection pipeline.
+They applied this to the [fake news competition](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)

-You can find plenty of JAX-based libraries [here](https://github.com/n2cholas/awesome-jax) but searching across Github is also needed as this is not an exhaustive list.
+You can find plenty of JAX-based libraries you can use [here](https://github.com/n2cholas/awesome-jax) but searching across Github is also needed as this is not an exhaustive list.

 ## Step 3: Submit your Proposal